vatsal1704/to-do-list-react-app/README.md

 It is a to-do list made using reactJS and react hooks.

-You can add items in the list , delete items from the list and you can also update a specifiv item from the list.
+You can add items in the list , delete items from the list and you can also update a specify item from the list.

 Concepts used:
 <ul>